sophia-huynh/markus-moss/README.md

 Information about obtaining the `moss_userid` can be found here: http://moss.stanford.edu/

 ##### Selecting cases
-When using the `--select` argument, the `selected` directory will be generated to produce a folder with the specified case (in the case of a case number being provided), or all cases involving the groups (in the case of a list of group names being provided).
+When using the `--selected-groups` argument, the `selected` directory will be generated to produce a folder with the specified case (in the case of a case number being provided), or all cases involving the groups (in the case of a list of group names being provided).